tenable/runterrascan.io/content/en/docs/usage/command_line_mode.md

 $ terrascan scan -i <IaC Provider> --find-vuln
 ```

 This command looks for all the Docker images present in the IaC files being scanned and retrieves any vulnerabilities as reported by it's container registry.

-Supported container registries include: AWS Elastic Container Registry (ECR), Azure Container Registry, Google Container Registry, and Google Artifact Registry.
+**Supported container registries**: AWS Elastic Container Registry (ECR), Azure Container Registry, Google Container Registry, and Google Artifact Registry.

 The following environment variables are required when connecting to the container registries: